USAJOBS/help-center/faq/application/process.md

 ## 4. Review job announcement

 If you find a job you’re interested in, read the entire announcement to make sure you’re [eligible and you meet the qualifications](../eligibility/difference-from-qualifications/).
-For each job there are specific qualifications –your application must show how you meet the required qualifications.
+For each job there are specific qualifications—your application must show how you meet the required qualifications.

 * Read the **This job is open to** section to see if you’re eligible to apply.
 * Read the **Clarification from the agency**, or the **Who may apply** sections for further eligibility details (not all job announcements will include this information).